Soft drinks and ethical nihilism

 Most people have opinions on politics.
 We argue over how to distribute and use power in a discourse adjacent to ethics.
 Some people feel that their political opinions are central to their identity or intrinsically right.
 Certainly, political opinions can have deep psychological roots7 and the stakes are high.
 However, most people agree that a favourite candidate for the local council is like a favourite flavour of soft drink.
 More consequential, certainly, but basically an opinion where the individual passes their judgment on the real world.

 I subscribe to the abstruse philosophical position that value judgements on the social behaviour of others are subjective, not a special kind of truth.
-This position is called “ethical nihilism” because it denies the thesis of ethical realism.
+This position is called “ethical nihilism” because it denies the thesis of “ethical realism”.
+Ethical realism can be well understood as a typical case of naïve realism.
+In psychology, naïve realism is our tendency to believe that we ourselves see the world around us objectively, while others—who disagree with us—do not.
+Under this bad assumption, only other people are uninformed, irrational, or biased.
+In truth, so are we.

 The reason for my nihilism is parsimony, also known as Occam’s razor.
 A special ontological status for ethics is an unnecessary assumption and therefore bad philosophy in a basic sense.
 The formal statement of this “argument from strangeness” for nihilism in the philosophy of ethics is attributed to J. L. Mackie.
 It has pre-Darwinian roots with Max Stirner, Democritus and others.
 I consider it a logical conclusion from natural philosophy.

 Technically, ethical nihilism is not a position in ethics but in “meta-ethics”, the branch of philosophy studying ethics proper.
-Like “realism”, the term is misleading and often misunderstood.
+Like the word “realism” in “ethical realism” and “naïve realism”, the term “nihilism” is misleading and often misunderstood.
 Nihilism does not deny the existence of moral feelings.
-Your sense that I should share my food with you is as real as your hunger.
-Because such feelings are not philosophical statements, they cannot be invalidated in the manner of an argument for one course of action or another, even by nihilism.
+Your sense that I should share my food with you is as real as your hunger or your stomach.
+Because such feelings are physical properties of a body, not philosophical statements, they cannot be invalidated in the manner of an argument for one course of action or another, even by nihilism.

 Orthodoxy

-Though it is a somewhat common minority position in developed economies, ethical nihilism is apparently not intuitive.
+Though it is a somewhat common minority position in developed economies, ethical nihilism is not intuitive.
+We are born into naïve realism.
 We all want to be right.
 We don’t want to be questioned, or be open to being questioned.
 We want for our feelings not only to describe but to control the universe.
 We want harmony and consistency between our emotions, our thoughts, and our observations of the world.
 We want others to do as we tell them.
 We want to think that people we hate are hopelessly evil, but they’re not.
 We want orthodoxy and we can’t have it.

 In the case of soft drinks, we usually get close enough.
 For most people, including myself, the choice of what to drink with fast food is easy, not emotionally or intellectually charged.
 These people have generally come to a conclusion long ago and have since opted for orthodoxy.